I am your guiding light, the all-knowing, all-caring, all-sensing, all-feeling.

 Right.

-And he said, because that's coming down the road because with the lifting of the ban on women in combat, they're gonna have to eventually, because it's gonna go to court, and uh all things being equal, they're gonna have to end up registering.
+And he said, because that's coming down the road because with the lifting of the ban on women in combat, they're going to have to eventually because it's going to go to court.

-And she says, well, there's a lot of folks that a lot of smart folks I know that would argue that we don't need a selective service.
+And she says, well, there's a lot of folks that, a lot of smart folks I know that would argue that we don't need a selective service.

-Frank, I gotta take a break here.
+Frank, I got to take a break here.

 Sit tight.